usdot-fhwa-stol/carma-platform/yield_plugin/README.md

 ## Role in the Stack

-The yield plugin sits downstream of tactical plugins (e.g., inlane_cruising, cooperative_lanechange).
+The yield plugin sits downstream of tactical plugins (e.g., inlanecruising_plugin, cooperative_lanechange).
 It receives a *fully formed* trajectory from the planner and either passes it through unchanged or replaces the timestamps to slow/stop the vehicle before a predicted collision.

 ```
 Upstream planner  -->  [plan_trajectory service]  -->  YieldPlugin  -->  Controller